isabelc/Max-Quantity-For-WC-Shops/readme.txt

 2. An individual product’s “Max Quantity Per Order” setting.
 It is found on the individual product page, in the Product Data box, on the Inventory tab.

 == Changelog ==

+= 1.4.1 =
+* New - For variable products, the stock quantity display has been restored.
+Previously, the stock quantity was hidden for products with variations.
+This only affected those who were displaying the stock quantity on the product page.
+* Fixed several PHP notices.
+* Internationalization - load_plugin_textdomain is now loaded on init rather than plugins_loaded, as it should be.

 = 1.4 =
 * New - Support for different limits for individual products.
 See the version 1.4 release post for details: https://isabelcastillo.com/woocommerce-max-quantity-1-4